valyala/httpteleport/README.md

 and costs for the following cases:

 - RTB servers.
-- HTTP-based API servers (aka REST and JSON services and microservices).
+- HTTP-based API servers (aka REST, JSON, JSON-RPC or HTTP-RPC services and microservices).
 - Reverse proxies.
 - Load balancers.